santiago-cruzlopez/GST-DeckLink/README.md

   cd ../bin/Linux64/Debug
   ./DeckLink-SDK
   ```
-- Terminate with Ctrl+C to trigger cleanup, displaying the end time and performance metrics.
+- Terminate with Ctrl+C to trigger cleanup, displaying the end time and performance metrics

 ## Building C Applications with GStreamer
 - Clone the GStreamer Repository, build and compile the first script tutorial: